Shifting the Focus from Placements to Teaching Strategies and Life Outcomes

 At the same time, he raised a challenging question – "How can behavioral technologists apply their technology to an area which, as far as curriculum is concerned, is an uncharted wilderness?"
-That wilderness was teaching people with severe disabilities in such skills areas as self feeding, toileting, dressing or walking.
+That wilderness was teaching people with significant disabilities functional skills areas as self-feeding, toileting, dressing or walking.

-Haring saw the need to develop curricula to teach people with severe disabilities basic skills, but also to help meet other important needs:
+Haring saw the need to develop curricula to teach people with significant disabilities basic skills, but also to help meet other important needs: